Kim Nam-gil: Other

 In 2012, Kim published a book titled Way Back to the Road, his memoir of the previous two years, which contained photos taken by himself.
 It also featured New Zealand scenery captured by photographer Cho Nam-ryong, and contributions from writer Lee Yoon-chul.

 In July 2013 he released his debut single in Japan.
 The title track is a cover of Kōji Tamaki's "Roman," and the single also included Kim's two songs from the Queen Seondeok soundtrack.

 In 2022, Kim released CUP vol.1: How Personal Taste Inspires, an interview book collecting the stories of 10 creators about 'Inspiration', the source of creativity.

 In September 2022 he opened his personal Instagram account under username @namgildaero.

-In November 2022, the agency confirmed that bookings for the autograph donation show '2022 Kim Nam-gil's Universe's Strongest Show from October 31st to October 8th were postponed due to the Seoul Halloween crowd crush.
+In November 2022, the agency confirmed that bookings for the autograph donation show '2022 Kim Nam-gil's Universe's Strongest Show' was postponed from October 31 to November 8 due to the Seoul Halloween crowd crush.

+Philanthropy

+In January 2010, He went to Indonesia to do volunteer work at the recommendation of those around him.
+Kim was shocked by the lack of basic necessities he encountered during a relief trip with an MBC camera crew.
+He felt the camera's presence undermined his sincerity, and the PD advised him to use his popularity to draw more participation in the efforts.
+This experience led Kim to believe relief work should be more systematic, as short-term visits could leave people feeling empty or alone again.
+Kim discussed plans for "future work" that would not just provide immediate aid, but more importantly, instill in the people a belief that "they are not alone" - a fundamental approach he felt was more helpful than temporary relief.

+In March 2012, Namgil Kim founded the cultural arts NGO Gilstory.
+It was officially established on April 8, 2013 and registered in Seoul in as a non-profit private organization with the goal of contributing to society through various cultural arts campaigns.

+It was an organization he established after experiencing several overseas relief activities since 2010 and thinking about more sustainable social contribution activities.
+Gilstory has over 100 diverse experts including writers, painters, composers, photographers, IT experts, lawyers, accountants, and translators working pro bono (professionals in each field helping the socially disadvantaged).

+In July 2024, Kim, has announced the launch of its 'Together' campaign to discover and support creators from aging out youth.
+The campaign aims to provide creative opportunities and artistic activity support to help these aging out youth achieve emotional independence, despite social and economic challenges.
+Gilstory is partnering with KB Kookmin Bank to sponsor creative funds and mentorship for talented young artists in the cultural arts field.
+Completed works will be publicly showcased, and the collaboration with the bank, which has consistently supported aging out youth, is especially meaningful in laying the groundwork for the economic independence of these young creators.